bikashghimire/bikashdev-blog/content/blog/fifthpost.md

 ---
-title: This is a fifth post (draft)
+title: 5 Ways to Become a 10 x Developer
 date: 2023-01-23
 draft: true
 ---